Unique Land Parcel Identification Number: History

 These all departments are creating same records as per their specifications and needs by which ultimately creating redundancy.
 To address the functional overlap with in different departments and different states, the National Informatic Center is conceptualized and implementing the ULPIN project as part of Digital india land records modernization program throughout india in phased manner.

-Bhudhaar Vs ULPIN
+12101055000170000

-For any given Property, the Bhudhaar Number will be assigned in Two Stages i.e Temporary and Permanent.
+For any given property, the Bhudhaar number will be assigned in two stages i.e Temporary and Permanent.
 Firstly Temporary Bhudhaar number will be assigned Based on Textual data in records of rights (RoR) and then it will be converted into permanent bhudhaar number only by adding the Geo Coordinates of the corresponding land boundaries.